How Much Does a Custom Home Cost in Victoria?

 Why there is no single number

-Cost per square metre can be a useful reference point, but it should not be treated as the answer.
-It can help compare projects at a broad level, yet it becomes less reliable when the form of the house, the site conditions, or the level of detailing changes meaningfully.
+Cost per square metre is useful as a reference point, but it should never be treated as the full answer.
+It helps compare broad project types, yet it can hide the real impact of site complexity, detailed structural requirements, and specification.

 The more useful way to approach your budget